NEXT STEPS FOR ADMITTED STUDENTS

 Complete your health requirements.
 All incoming students must complete some health-related forms.
 Learn more about the health requirement forms and deadlines here.
 For any questions regarding immunization and health requirements, please contact NYU Student Health directly at Health.Requirements@nyu.edu.

 Step 6: Domestic Students: File FAFSA

 Domestics students should complete the Free Application for Federal Student Aid (FAFSA).
 Please visit the FAFSA website for the online application and instructions.

-Students must include the NYU federal school code number 002785 in the school section of the FAFSA to ensure that their information is accurately transmitted to New York University from the federal processor.
+You must include the NYU federal school code number 002785 in the school section of the FAFSA to ensure that your information is accurately transmitted to New York University from the federal processor.

 If you have any questions about your financial aid award, please contact the Office of Financial Aid directly at (212) 998-4444 or by email at firstname.lastname@example.org